Carlos I of Portugal: Assassination

 Buíça, a former army sergeant and sharpshooter, fired five shots from a rifle hidden under his long overcoat.
 The king died immediately, his heir Luís Filipe was mortally wounded, and Prince Manuel was hit in the arm.
-The queen alone escaped injury.
-The two assassins were killed on the spot by police; an innocent bystander, João da Costa, was also shot dead in the confusion.
+The queen escaped injury.
+The two assassins were killed on the spot by police, and an innocent bystander, João da Costa, was also shot dead in the confusion.
 The royal carriage turned into the nearby Navy Arsenal, where, about twenty minutes later, Prince Luís Filipe died.
 Several days later, the younger son, Prince Manuel, was proclaimed king of Portugal.
-He was to be the last of the Braganza-Saxe-Coburg and Gotha dynasty and the final king of Portugal.
+He was the last of the Braganza-Saxe-Coburg and Gotha dynasty and the final king of Portugal.

 Marriage and children

-Carlos I was married to Princess Amélie of Orléans in 1886.
-She was a daughter of Philippe, Count of Paris, and Princess Marie Isabelle of Orléans.
-Their children were:
+Carlos I was married to Princess Amélie of Orléans on 22 May 1886.
+She was the daughter of Philippe, Count of Paris, and Princess Marie Isabelle of Orléans.
+They had three children: